DevSilv/ARCHIVED-animated-css-cat/README.md

 > When you make a creative work (which includes code), the work is under exclusive copyright by default.
 Unless you include a license that specifies otherwise, nobody else can use, copy, distribute, or modify your work without being at risk of take-downs, shake-downs, or litigation.
 Once the work has other contributors (each a copyright holder), “nobody” starts including you.

 Also note that I can add a lincese in the future if it would be relevant to the needs of this project.

+## Disclaimers

+**This website is an example website that is not intended to be used.** Its purpose is only to show code that is known to work.
+While probably nothing dangerous would happen, you may run it only under your own responsibility.

+Although I have made efforts to make it work as intended and described, it is not a "proffessional" website.
+Specifically, it was not tested in terms of separate unit tests or similar.
+It was tested to build and work on only one platform.
+For details on the platform, see the section "[Environment, tools and technologies used](#environment-tools-and-technologies-used)" of this README.

 ## How to install this website?